edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 pub static FRAMEBUFFER_REQUEST: FramebufferRequest = FramebufferRequest::new();
 ```

-This works alongside the support of a custom linker script, which comes with the template:
+This works alongside the support of a custom linker script, which comes with the template.

+The linker script is needed because we need to tell the linker exactly where to put our requests in memory so that limine can find them.
+Without it, the linker might put our data anywhere, and limine wouldn't know where to look:

 ```
 .data : {